-Around one-in-three young people across 30 nations said they have been bullied online, while one-in-five reported they have skipped school because of it, according to a new poll from UNICEF.
+One-in-three young people in 30 nations were bullied online and one-in-five skipped school because of it, a new UNICEF poll found.

 The poll by the U.N.
-Children’s Fund and the United Nations special envoy on violence against children found almost three-quarters of the young people they surveyed experienced bullying most commonly on Facebook, Instagram, Snapchat and Twitter.
+Children’s Fund and the United Nations special envoy on violence against children on Tuesday found almost three-quarters of the young people surveyed said the bullying happened most commonly on Facebook, Instagram, Snapchat and Twitter.

-“Connected classrooms mean school no longer ends once a student leaves class, and, unfortunately, neither does schoolyard bullying," UNICEF's executive director, Henrietta Fore, said in a statement.
+“Connected classrooms mean school no longer ends once a student leaves class, and, unfortunately, neither does schoolyard bullying," UNICEF's Executive Director Henrietta Fore said.
 “Improving young people’s education experience means accounting for the environment they encounter online as well as offline."

-The poll's respondents were almost evenly divided into three camps when it came to who they felt bore responsibility for ending cyberbullying: 32% believed it is up to governments; 31 per cent put the onus on young people themselves; and 29% said internet companies should do it.
+The poll's respondents were almost evenly divided into three camps over who bore the blame: 32% said it's governments; 31% pointed to other young people; and 29% said internet companies must end it.

 “One of the key messages that we can clearly see from their opinions is the need for children and young people involvement and partnering,” said Najat Maalla Mjid, a Moroccan pediatrician who serves as the U.N. secretary-general's special representative on violence against children.
 “We are in this together and we must share the responsibility in partnership.”